MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/nf-bluetoothapis-bluetoothauthenticatedevice.md

 ### -param ulPasskeyLength

 The size, in characters, of <i>pszPasskey</i>.
 The size of <i>pszPasskey</i> must be less than or equal to <b>BLUETOOTH_MAX_PASSKEY_SIZE</b>.

-#### - pbtdi

-A structure of type <a href="https://msdn.microsoft.com/41b14980-8217-4948-b084-1f44051d12f7">BLUETOOTH_DEVICE_INFO</a> that contains the record of the Bluetooth device to be authenticated.

 ## -returns